FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/columns/contractedcost.md

 ## Discussion / Scratch space

-* 4/20/2024 update: Double counting issue was discussed in github issue [#424](https://github.com/FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/issues/424).
+* April 20, 2024 update: Double counting issue was discussed in github issue [#424](https://github.com/FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/issues/424).
 Options discussed were:
   * Enhance the description about excluding ListCost and ContractedCost from purchases and related charges (e.g. Tax for the purchase) from aggregations related to savings calculations to avoid double counting
   * Update the description to require purchases that cover future eligible charges to have a ContractedCost of 0$
   * Update the description to require the covered rows to have a ContractedCost of 0$